briankeane/HomeAwayChallenge/README.md

 ## Thanks

 Thanks for having a cool and fun challenge -- it was a blast to make.
-I hope you enjoy digging through it!